 The main goal of this paper was to assess mispronunciation sensitivity and its maturation with age and increased vocabulary size.
 The results seem clear: Although infants consider a mispronunciation to be a better match to the target image than to a distractor image, there was a constant and stable effect of mispronunciation sensitivity across all ages.
 In the literature, evidence for all possible developmental trajectories has been found, including mispronunciation sensitivity that increases, decreases, or does not change with age or vocabulary size.
 The present results do lend some support for the proposal that mispronunciation sensitivity stays constant as infants develop.
 Furthermore, although we found a relationship between vocabulary size (comprehension) and target looking for correct pronunciations, we found no relationship between vocabulary and target looking for mispronunciations.
 This may be due to too few studies including reports of vocabulary size and more investigation is needed to draw a firm conclusion.

 The studies examined in this meta-analysis examined mispronunciation sensitivity, but many also included more specific questions aimed at uncovering more detailed phonological processes at play during word recognition.
-Not only are these questions theoretically interesting, they also have the potential to change the difficulty of a msipronunciation sensitivity experiment.
+Not only are these questions theoretically interesting, they also have the potential to change the difficulty of a mispronunciation sensitivity experiment.
 It is possible that the lack of developmental change in mispronunciation sensitivity found by our meta-analysis does not capture a true lack of change, but is instead influenced by differences in the types of tasks given to infants of different ages.
 If infants’ word recognition skills are generally thought to improve with age and vocabulary size, research questions that tap more complex processes may be more likely to be investigated in older infants.
 In the following section, we investigate the role that different moderators play in mispronunciation sensitivity.
 To investigate the possibility of systematic differences in the tasks across ages, we additionally include an exploratory analysis of whether different moderators and experimental design features were included at different ages.

 Moderator Analyses